In this episode/post, I’m sharing how to prepare your cross stitch project before you even start stitching.

 You could also just roll your fabric up and use binder clips to keep it in place.
 This works to secure the edges on pretty small projects, but it’s also a good idea to do this is if you have a lot of extra fabric around the part you’re stitching.

 5. Sort Your Embroidery Threads

 Not something I do very often because I usually like to just dive into a project and I like smaller designs so I don’t have a lot of thread.

 But if you are stitching a bigger design or like to have your threads sorted before you stitch here are some ideas for you.

 - Wind them on paper bobbins.
 Then you can write the number at the top of the bobbin and reuse it when you run out.

 - If you buy a kit they will probably be snipped and sorted for you saving you this job, but this is something you can do at home too.
 Just hole punch some holes in card stock to secure your thread on and write the number next to it.

 - You can do what I usually do and just snip the ends of the skein and keep the thread in the plastic casings.
 Snipping it like this means you will have around 24 strands of

 threada the same length and you can just take one at a time out of the skein.

 Taking this a step further you could keep your threads organised after you have sorted them.
-For example you could keep them in groups of similar colours or in the order of how you will need them.
+For example, you could keep them in groups of similar colours in or in the order of how you will need them in a bobbin box.